Pandemic Unemployment Assistance by Specific Need

 Step 5: Submit Proof of 2019 Earnings

-Gather your proof of income for 2019.
-Your wage history needs to be established with any of the following documents:
+Establish your work history and proof of income with any of the following documents:

 Submit your proof of income using one of the following methods: